ipld/ipld/specs/advanced-data-layouts/prollytree/spec.md

 ### `ProllyTreeConfig.codec`

-This is the multicodec ID for the codec to use when encoding the tree.
+This is the multicodec code for the codec to use when encoding the tree.
 Generally it is reccommended to use DAG-CBOR unless you really know what you're doing.

 ### `ProllyTreeConfig.hashFunction`

-This is the multicodec ID for the hash function to use for generating CIDs.
+This is the multicodec code for the hash function to use for generating CIDs.
-You should use whatever the default is for CIDv1 unless you really know what you're doing.
+It is reccommended to use SHA2-256 for your hash function unless you know what you're doing.

 ### `ProllyTreeConfig.strategy`